LoomaDesign

 • a stronger Sidekick assistant designed to support business and storefront workflows

-This matters because Shopify is tying AI directly to the visual and structural parts of ecommerce content creation, not just the text layer.
+Shopify is tying AI directly to the visual and structural parts of ecommerce content creation, including the text layer.

 Why this matters for content creation